Sustainability

 ShaQ Express operates electric delivery bikes within its Accra logistics operations, working with ecosystem partners whose charging and battery-swap infrastructure supports electric mobility adoption in Ghana.
-The goal is straightforward.
 Every delivery should carry a smaller environmental cost than the one before it, without giving up operational reliability.

 The case for green logistics